tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 	body { color: #2A1B0A; background-color: #FFFAF0; }
 	```
 	To find the right class name to apply your styles to,
-	right click on the part of the popup window that you're interested in and choose "Inspect".
+	right-click on the part of the popup window that you're interested in and choose "Inspect".
 	You will be presented with the html structure of the popup.
 	Classes are defined inside html tags.
 	For example, the class name for the tag below is `gloss-content`.